See the About Us (Overview) page prior to clicking JOIN or emailing the project administrator.More About this Project

 History of the Driscoll Project

 Colin Ferguson, the project co-administrator, launched the project around 2002/2003 and singlehandedly administered the project for several years.
 During that time, he built the original project website on Rootsweb and elicited the assistance of many volunteers who contributed extracted records and data to the website.
 In 2012, he brought on board Susan Barretta as a co-administrator.
 In 2015, Colin went into semi-retirement, asking Susan to take over as administrator and becoming the co-administrator.
-Colin continues to co-administer and contribute his expertise to the Corca Laidhe DNA project, a very relevant and closely related project to the Driscoll project.
-All Driscoll project surname-relevant Y testers should also enroll in Corca Laidhe.
+In 2018 Colin retired from all but one of his projects.

 The project website was hosted on the free pages on Rootsweb for over 15 years, but was moved in the spring of 2016 to a more reliable hosting service.